owlcollab/owltools/MolecularModelServer/README.txt

 -p go-trunk/experimental/lego/server/protein/subset \
 --port 6800

+UPDATE: Now available a GeneOntology specific startup script: start-go-minerva.sh It requires only one parameter: The location of a SVN checkout of the GO-SVN (trunk).

 #Alternative for developers:
 * Requires all the data (go, GAFs, and models)
 * Build in eclipse, start as main with appropriate parameters.